yselvav/chefAI/README.md

 # ChatClef
-*Plays block game.*
+*AI plays block game.*
-*Built on top of AltoClef and Baritone.*
+*Built on top of Player2 App, AltoClef and Baritone.*

 **ChatClef is an AI-powered Minecraft mod** that can play the game *for* you or *with* you.
-It builds on top of [AltoClef](https://github.com/MiranCZ/altoclef) and [Baritone](https://github.com/cabaletta/baritone), automating Minecraft tasks from start to finish — including beating the game completely solo.
+It builds on top of [Player2](https://player2.game) [AltoClef](https://github.com/MiranCZ/altoclef) and [Baritone](https://github.com/cabaletta/baritone), automating Minecraft tasks from start to finish — including beating the game completely solo.

 ## What is ChatClef?